The planetary nebula Abell 48 and its [WN] nucleus: The Central Star

 For Abell~48, various line ratios using the \NIII, \NIV\ and \NV, and \HeI\ and \HeII\ lines, initially constrained the temperature to between 63 and 79 kK and log $(R_{t}/R_{\odot}$) between 0.6 and 1.0.
 The absence of \HeII $\lambda4686$ emission in the surrounding nebula is due to the optically thick WR wind.
-Models with $T_{\rm eff} <$ 60kK show a \HeI\ $\lambda$5876 line much stronger than observed, while models with $T_{\rm eff} >$ 90\,kK are ruled out as these produce significant flux shortward of the HeII ionization edge at 228\AA, so \HeII\ emission should be clearly present in the surrounding nebula.
+Models with $T_{\rm eff} <$ 60kK show a \HeI\ $\lambda$5876 line much stronger than observed, while models with $T_{\rm eff} >$ 90\,kK are ruled out as these produce significant flux shortward of the HeII ionization edge at 228\,\AA, so \HeII\ emission should be clearly present in the surrounding nebula.
 The estimated temperature is in broad agreement with the temperature range of 60--90\,kK found for massive WN4 stars by Hamann \& Gr\"afener (2003).

 The best-fit model has $T_{\rm eff}$ = 71 kK and $R_{\rm t}$ = 6.3 $R_{\odot}$ (model 10-13) and reproduces fairly well the relative equivalent widths of the helium lines.
 A new synthetic spectrum calculated from a revised model 10-13, which utilised updated atomic data was kindly provided by H. Todt (2013, pers. comm.)
 The model parameters are $T_{\rm eff}$ = 71kK and log$R_t$ = 0.8, with the default abundances set to He:C:N:O = 0.98: 1E-4: 0.015: 0.0.
-The synthetic spectrum is plotted along with our observed spectrum in Figure~\ref{fig:CSPN_spectrum}).
+The observed and synthetic spectra are plotted in Figure~\ref{fig:CSPN_spectrum}).
 However, the \NIII, \NIV\ and \NV\ line intensities are all weaker in the model, in particular the \NV\ 4944 and \NIV\ 7116 blends.
-This indicates that the default nitrogen abundance is too low, and that nitrogen is enhanced by a factor of at least $\sim$2 over the PoWR model.
+This indicates that the default nitrogen abundance is too low.
 We have not convincingly detected any line due to oxygen, so we make no modification to the default model abundance.
-Our parameters are in excellent agreement with that derived by TK13 (see their Table~3).

-The main difference between the two independent studies is that TK13 estimate a somewhat higher nitrogen abundance of 5 percent and a hydrogen abundance of 10 per cent, a result that does not disagree with our upper limit for this element.
-So it is now apparent that the photospheric nitrogen and hydrogen abundances differ considerably between Abell~48 and IC~4663, mimicking the range of H abundances seen in the O(He) stars (Reindl et al. 2012, and references therein).
+Our parameters are in excellent agreement with that derived by TK13 (see their Table~3), the main difference is that TK13 estimate a higher nitrogen abundance of 5 percent and a hydrogen abundance of 10 per cent, a result that does not disagree with our upper limit for this element.
+So it is now apparent that the photospheric nitrogen and hydrogen abundances differ considerably between Abell~48 and IC~4663, mimicking the range of H abundances seen in the O(He) stars (Reindl et al. 2013, and references therein).